 Duncan 'retired' from a career in tech in Western Washington and Skagit County.
-After 'retiring' he substitute taught in several middle and high schools in Mount Vernon and Sedro Woolley before returning to a job focused on his first loves, data analysis.
+After 'retiring' he substitute taught in several middle and high schools in Mount Vernon and Sedro Woolley before returning to a job focused on his first love, data analysis.
 He loves the Lincoln for its role in introducing the 4 generations and counting of North Sound youth to the performing arts in a classic venue.
 He and his wife live on the hill above MV, less than a mile from the Lincoln Theatre.